trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 - The EC2 instance must be configured with proper permissions to access services such as the S3 bucket containing the Nvidia drivers.
 - The EC2 instance must be configured with the proper computational and storage resources to run the model.
 - The EC2 instance must be configured with sufficient and secure means of access, such as an SSH key pair.
+- The EC2 instance must be configured with a security group with the proper permissions to access the EC2 instance via SSH.

 For brevity's sake, this lab provides a CloudFormation template that will automatically configure an EC2 instance with all the above requirements.
 The template will leverage [User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to address some of the required configurations, such as Nvidia drivers and a Python environment with the required libraries.
 The template will also create a Key Pair associated with the instance that can be used to SSH into the instance.